awsdocs/amazon-eks-user-guide/doc_source/prometheus.md

 ## Deploying Prometheus using Helm<a name="deploy-prometheus"></a>

 Alternatively, you can deploy Prometheus into your cluster with Helm V3\.
 If you already have Helm installed, you can check your version with the `helm version` command\.
 Helm is a package manager for Kubernetes clusters\.
-For more information about Helm and how to install it, see [Using Helm with Amazon EKS](helm.md)\.
+For more information about Helm and how to install it, see [Deploy applications with Helm on Amazon EKS](helm.md)\.

 After you configure Helm for your Amazon EKS cluster, you can use it to deploy Prometheus with the following steps\.